mooreds/docs-1/references/sql-operations.md

 Each `<column-expression>` will be calculated and resolved to a value.
 The resolved value can be a scalar value \(number, string or boolean\), JSON object or JSON array.

 When resolving a `<path>`, lookups are done recursively into the JSON object for each path component.
-If no value is found at that `<path>`, the field is not included in the output result.
+If no value is found at that `<path>`, the value is considered 'not found'.

 A `.*` at the end of a `<path>` works as a 'spread' operator, copying each key at the current location into the result object.